Inria-Chile/assessing-pinns-ocean-modelling/README.md

-# weighted-pinns-ocean-modelling
+# Supporting code for "Assessing Weighted Physics Informed Neural Networks in Ocean Modelling"

-Code and datasets for paper "Assessing Weighted Physics Informed Neural Networks in Ocean Modelling"
+This repository contains the code for paper